Kalari marma massage

 Recommended for

-- Sports injuries including martial arts, dance and yoga
+- Sports injuries

 - Musculoskeletal injuries and imbalances

-- Muscle and joint pain and stiffness
+- Muscle and joint pain, stiffness or deep-seated tension

 - Back, neck, shoulder and knee pain